-Jaul let himself lie there for a moment, blankly staring out across the street.
+Eventually they began to wander away and Jaul let himself lie there for a moment, blankly staring out across the street.
 The lowliness that he felt was overwhelming at times, but it was all the same.
 A single tear streamed down his cheek as he got up, splitting across his dusty face.

-A familiar hiss seemed to break his thoughts.
+But then a chilling hiss seemed to break his thoughts.